jefersonmsantos/kafka-twitter-stream/readme.md

     * mongouser
     * password

-3. Abra um terminal de comando e execute o comando "docker-compose up -d" para iniciar a instância do Kafka
+3. Open a terminal and run command "docker-compose up -d" to start Kafka
-4. Abra um novo terminal de comando, e inicie o producer do kafka, executando o comando "python stream_tweet.py"
+4. Open a new terminal and start kafka producer, with command "python stream_tweet.py"
-5. Abra um novo terminal de comando, e inicie o consumer do kafka, executando o comando "python consume_tweet.py
+5. Open a new terminal and start kafka consumeer, with command "python consume_tweet.py
-6. Para visualizar o tópico do kafka e as mensagens, acesse através do browser o caminho "localhost:19000"
+6. In order to monitor the Kafka topic and its messages, access "localhost:9000" through our browser;
-7. As mensagens devem estar sendo armazenados em sua base do MongoDB
+7. Messagens must now be saved on your Mongo DB Database
-8. Para alterar os termos a serem pesquisados, altere o valor da string argumento da função api.search(), no arquivo stream_tweet.py
+8. In order to modify the words to be searched, change the string value in the function api.search(), in stream_tweet.py

 ## License and Author info
 MIT License